estuary/flow/site/docs/overview/who-should-use-flow.md

 # Who should use Flow?

 Flow is a DataOps platform designed for all members of your data team.
-Its powerful CLI gives backend engineers data integration superpowers.
-At the same time, Flow allows data analysts and other user cohorts to meaningfully contribute and participate.
+Its powerful command-line interface gives backend engineers data integration superpowers.
+At the same time, Flow allows data analysts and other user cohorts to meaningfully contribute to and manage the same data pipelines using the web application.

 If you answer "yes" to any of the following questions, Flow can help: